quietsy/advanced-configurations/docs/socks.md

 ### TLDR

-Use [NGINX](https://github.com/linuxserver/docker-nginx) through a [Wireguard container](https://github.com/linuxserver/docker-wireguard) and configure applications to use the SOCKS proxy.
+Use [NGINX](https://github.com/linuxserver/docker-nginx) through a [Wireguard container](https://github.com/linuxserver/docker-wireguard) to load balance between the VPN provider's SOCKS5 proxies and configure applications to use the NGINX proxy.

 ## Initial VPN Wireguard Client Configuration